 Qlik delivers intuitive software for data visualization, guided and embedded analytics, and reporting.
 Today customers all over the world use these business intelligence tools to explore information and make better decisions.

 Qlik was founded back in 1993 in Lund, Sweden.
 The first years were dedicated to developing QlikView, a data visualization tool that retrieves data from various systems and presents them in an easy-to-overview, user-friendly manner.
 Considering the processing power of computers back then, QlikView was ahead of its time.

 In 1997, the first version of QlikView was released, and the Qlik team was looking for financing so that they could take it to market.
-Göran Ohlsson, a now-retired investment manager at Industrifonden, led Industrifonden’s first investment in Qlik.
+Göran Ohlsson, then an investment manager at Industrifonden, led Industrifonden’s first investment in Qlik.
 The company caught Ohlsson’s attention back when it started, because Qlik was using associative forms, a completely new way to search in large, unstructured databases.
 He saw great potential in Qlik’s new idea:

 “At first you’re astounded by the underlying technology and its possibilities.
 But it’s important to analyze whether an idea is commercially viable.
 In this case, it certainly was, and I’m in complete astonishment of what it evolved into.”

 In the beginning, the company was making continuous losses, and Industrifonden helped keep the company afloat.
 The time around Y2K was tough on the IT industry, and Qlik was no exception.
 The IT sector crashed in a spectacular way all over the world, and the PCs of the time were just not powerful enough for QlikView.

 But Qlik endured and came out even stronger on the other side.
 A big breakthrough came in 2003 when Intel launched the new 64-bit Pentium processor.
 Finally a computer was powerful enough to run QlikView.
 This was an important milestone, because then more people could fully understand the potential of this revolutionary product.